3liz/qgis-lizsync-plugin/docs/processing/README.md

  This scripts run a two-way data synchronization between the central and clone database.

- The data to synchronize are listed by reading the content of the "audit.logged_actions" of each database, since the last synchronization or the last deployement of ZIP package.
+ The data to synchronize are listed by reading the content of the "lizsync.logged_actions" of each database, since the last synchronization or the last deployement of ZIP package.

  This audit data are transformed into INSERT/UPDATE/DELETE SQL queries which are played in the databases in this order:
  1/ From the CENTRAL to the CLONE database